Find Trade Colleges

 While working on their Undergraduate Certificate, precision metal working majors at Southwest Tech accumulate an average of around $4,544 in student debt.

-Lakeshore Technical College came in at #9 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin ranking.
+With a ranking of #9, Lakeshore Technical College did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
 Located in the rural area of Cleveland, LTC is a public college with a small student population.

 Of the 22 students majoring in precision metal working at LTC, 77% are male and 23% are female.